andrixdev/astroviz/README.md

 # Astroviz

-A python script to generate 3D textures for Unity out of various astrophysics data formats
+Python scripts to generate 2D and 3D textures for Unity out of various astrophysics data formats

+**klodufy.py** creates 3D textures for Unity out of cube density maps (voxel clouds)
+**sph_textufy.py** creates text files with rows of data for Unity to transform into 2D textures

 ## Usage

 - Install Python and run something like `py klodufy.py` or `python klodufy.py` depending on your main Python CLI call.
-- Edit file according to your needs.
-The *data* directory contains sources, while *output* contains your exported text files.
+- The *data* directory contains sources, while *output* contains your exported text files.
 - The *data* directory is left empty, for you to fill it with relevant data files.
 - Adapt the script by commenting or uncommenting revelant code sections.
+- Edit file according to your needs.